Astr0Noah/Astr0Noah/README.md

 Hi, I’m Nooh 👋

-I’m a mechanical engineering student with a knack for Python and Java (still working on my “good” projects—stay tuned!).
+I’m a mechanical engineering student with a knack for Python and Java (still working on my “good” projects..stay tuned!).
 I enjoy figuring things out, building stuff, and especially working with microcontrollers.

 Outside of tech, you’ll usually find me on the basketball court, catching NBA games (Lakers in 5 ✋), or playing a game of chess.